moritz-t-w/Godot-Asset-Library-Tool/README.md

 Example files belong in the source repository, not the distribution repository, so this has to be done manually. [^1]

 > - [x] Consider adding a .gitattributes file to your repo.
 This file allows giving extra instructions to Git, such as specifying line endings and listing files not required for your asset to function with the export-ignore directive.
-This directive removes such files from the resulting ZIP file, preventing them from being downloaded by the asset library users. [...]
+This directive removes such files from the resulting ZIP file, preventing them from being downloaded by the Asset Library users. [...]

 GALT will automatically create a `.gitattributes` file in the distribution repository to comply with godot's line endings and to exclude non-essential files.